-We won the Senior Div 2 in 1992 and the Division 1 title in 1995, but following regular refusals for Premier Division status, joined the Mid-Bucks League in 1998 and immediately won the double, winning the Knockout Cup and the Division 2 title.
+We won the Senior Division 2 title in 1992 and then the Division 1 title in 1995, but following regular refusals for Premier Division status, joined the Mid-Bucks League in 1998 and immediately won the double, winning the Knockout Cup and the Division 2 title.
 We won Division 1 the following year and formed a second team in the league in 2001, but following the cricket being less enjoyable, we rejoined the OCA League in 2003.

 In 2006 we played youth cricket in the Bucks & Aylesbury Mid-week Leagues and were Under 15’s winners in 2008.
 The same year the 1st XI were promoted having won Division 4 and the club won the ‘Most Improved Ground’ award.

 In 2012, a good start was followed by a terrible run, and resulted in relegation following the last game.
-The club did however receive the M.Honey Award, for ‘Most Improved Ground’.
+The club did however receive the M.Honey Award for ‘Most Improved Ground’.

 In 2015 the club celebrated its 125th anniversary of the formation of the club as we know it, the celebrations culminated in a Black tie Dinner at the Akeman Inn with former England test captain Graham Gooch as guest speaker.

 In 2016 the 1st XI finished runners up in Division 3, clinching promotion to Division 2 on the last day of the season.
 This was followed in 2017 with a second successive promotion, this time promotion to Division 1 by virtue of finishing in third place and a reshuffle of the divisions.